Hadar933/C-CPP-Projects/Ex4/README.md

   `$ ./mlpnetwork w1 w2 w3 w4 b1 b2 b3 b4`

 #### while the program runs:
-  you will be asked to provide a binary photo we have provided several options (im0,im1,...im9). so just type im the name of the photo you wish to run on. press q to finish
+  you will be asked to provide a binary photo.

+  we have provided several options (im0,im1,...im9). so just type im the name of the photo you wish to run on. press q to finish